Skip to content

 • Pay attention to grammar and spelling.

 • Every article should have a short preamble explaining what it's about.
+Use this to establish the article, but avoid providing information that the reader most likely already knows if they've played the game.

 • When talking about REPENTOGON in an article not exclusively focused around something regarding it, please use the REPENTOGON emoji (:modding-repentogon:) before the sentence mentioning it.

 • When referencing an API method for the first time, please create a hyperlink ([text](https://www.example.com/)) to its description in the community docs.
 This should also be done when referencing an external resource for the first time.
 After linking things once, there is no need to link it again.
+Avoid using the moddingofisaac.com mirror of the docs as it is outdated.

 Formatting⚓︎